 Vineyards especially benefit from harsh, cold winters.
 Just like humans, we need some struggle to produce resilience.
 The last few years in Tuscany, the winters have been mild and wet (little freezing).
 I have overheard some farmers say this is part of the reason why those pesky flies came about the and wrecked havoc in the olive groves in 2014.
 So while we have enjoyed some mild weather, it is suggested these comforts affect local agriculture in small big ways.

 Italian people don’t eat pasta, cheese, pizza, cured meats and bread everyday.
-And if they do, it’s in tiny quantities or its one or the other.
+And if they do, it’s in mindful quantities or one or the other.
 I often get asked “how can Italians stay so slim if they eat like this?”
-Part of this is because: meat is not eaten in large quantities everyday.
-Italians take pride in how they take care of themselves.
-Portion sizes are controlled.
+Firstly, I think many Italians have a toxic relationship with body image/fat positivity and many quietly partake in low-key eating disorder-like behaviors.

-Pasta, even if eaten everyday, is consumed in small quantity and not doused on ragu or heavy sauce but rather a simple tomato sauce or sauteed vegetables.
-For a meal, perhaps one would eat some steamed/boiled vegetables and a small piece of meat.
-A salad, even!
+Pasta, even if eaten everyday, is consumed in small quantity and not doused on ragu’ or heavy sauce but rather a simple tomato sauce or sautéed vegetables.
+For a meal, perhaps one would eat a large side of vegetables and a small piece of meat.
 A rice dish!
 A panino with one or 2 slices of prosciutto.

 But the way tourists eat, as they rightly should since its your once-in-a-lifetime visit, is not how everyday Italians eat all the time.
 These banquet marathons are reserved for special occasions.
-In fact, (allow me if I may say) Italians can be quite judgmental when they see people eating in excess/indulging in unnecessary richness as a sort of slothfulness.
+In fact, (and I don’t agree with how) Italians can be quite judgmental when they see people eating in excess/indulging in unnecessary richness as a sort of slothfulness.

-Italians care less about food than you think they do.
+Some Italians care less about food than you think they do.
 Well, this is a bold statement (and not just the font).
 This is based on a various observations and factors: generation, economics and globalization.
-I was listening to a podcast on Heritage Radio Network with Katie Parla and she said something which has been an observation of mine as well.
-That is, when going to the grocery store on the rare occasions, I suss out what’s on the check-stand conveyor belt and see my shopping neighbors have pre-packed food items and rarely whole foods and individual ingredients.
+When going to the grocery store, I suss out what’s on the check-stand conveyor belt and see my shopping neighbors have pre-packed food items and rarely whole foods and individual ingredients.

-The worst is the frozen pizza.
-I cannot fathom why one would spend 4-6 euros on a frozen pizza when they can spend more or less the same on a fresh baked pie in minutes, albeit a usually disappointing one unless you plan your pizza attack.
+What puzzles me is frozen pizza.
+I cannot fathom why one would spend 4-6 euros on a frozen pizza when one can spend more or less the same on a fresh one from a corner pizzeria (even if inconsistent in quality- at least it would be fresh!)
 I notice this at food gatherings with my Italian friends.
-Unless they are also “foodies” and in the industry, they are quite fine making dry pasta and jarred sauces and drinking soda and boxed or bulk vino sfuso wine.
+Unless they are also “foodies” or in the industry, they are quite fine making industrially made dry pasta and jarred sauces, drinking soda and boxed or bulk vino sfuso wine (nothing wrong with!
+Maybe the sugary soda gets snark from me;)

-The beauty remains is while younger generations may not be so concerned/interested in continuing the gastronomic traditions their grandparents rolled out in every sheet of handmade pasta- they still retain the culture of community and being together/hosting meals.They also can recognize good food thanks to their parents and/or grandparents.
+The beauty remains is while younger generations may not be so concerned/interested in continuing the gastronomic traditions their grandparents rolled out in every sheet of handmade pasta- they still retain the culture of community and being together/hosting meals.They also can recognize good food (even if they can’t make it) thanks to their parents and/or grandparents.
 I worry about future generations who won’t be coddled by their great-grandparents homemade goods.
 Will they be able to recognize good food- even if they don’t make it from scratch themselves?

 A concept which is hard for new world cultures to grasp is Italian food is influenced by history- and will stay the same even if doesn’t taste great.
 Tuscan bread aka “tasteless” bread for example, has a few historical legends and one commonly told is the result of feuding between Pisa and Florence and the spiteful blockade of salt distribution from Pisa to Florence- thus creating a saltless bread.
 So when people turn their nose up at some Italian foods, they don’t realize there is an intention behind it or a curious legend.
 They write it off to lack of technique.